HP-Gong/hp-barcode-lettersize/README.md

 and the number in stocks so you can keep track monthly or you can download this plugin: <a href="https://wordpress.org/plugins/easy-export/">Easy EXport</a> that also keep track of the products or used both.

+When you scan the barcode(s) on all 3 options, the SKU will appear only.

 == Installation ==

 1. Upload the plugin from your WordPress Plugins section